vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 Active implementations include: ABCL, CCL, CLASP, ECL, LispWorks, AllegroCL, SBCL.
 And to a certain extent, CLisp and SICL (which is the newest one).

 SBCL still ships monthly releases.
-SBCL turned 20.
+It turned 20 and keeps improving.
 We can read a blog on the party [here](https://mstmetent.blogspot.com/2020/01/sbcl20-in-vienna-last-month-i-attended.html).

 ABCL [jumped to v1.8.0](https://abcl-dev.blogspot.com/2020/10/abcl-180.html) to support openjdk15.